britram/anti-pervasive/draft-iab-privsec-confidentiality-threat-02.md

 # An Idealized Pervasive Passive Attacker {#adversary}

 In considering the threat posed by pervasive surveillance, we begin by defining an idealized pervasive passive attacker.
 While this attacker is less capable than those which we now know to have compromised the Internet from press reports, as elaborated in {{reported}}, it does set a lower bound on the capabilities of an attacker interested in indiscriminate passive surveillance while interested in remaining undetectable.
+We note that, prior to the Snowden revelations in 2013, the assumptions of attacker capability presented here would be considered on the border of paranoia outside the network security community.

-More specifically, our idealized attacker is an indiscriminate eavesdropper on an Internet-attached computer network that:
+Our idealized attacker is an indiscriminate eavesdropper on an Internet-attached computer network that:

 - can observe every packet of all communications at any hop in any network path between an initiator and a recipient;
 - can observe data at rest in any intermediate system between the endpoints controlled by the initiator and recipient; and